Navigating the Harold Pinter Theatre Seating Plan

 Check out the real-time seat availability of the Royal Circle in the Harold Pinter Theatre.

 The final section of the Harold Pinter Theatre is the balcony.
 While there are no support pillars in this section, the safety rails present after every row do affect the view.
 Also, seats in this section are quite cramped and uncomfortable.
 If possible, avoid the corner seats in this section because they offer a side view of the stage and don't make for a pleasant viewing experience.
 If you have no other option but to pick a seat in the balcony, opt for the middle seats in the front row.

 Check out the real-time seat availability of the Balcony in the Harold Pinter Theatre.

 Which Seats Offer The Best View?

-Betrayal is a riveting show and demands a great seat to fully appreciate all the nuances hidden in the performances and even the stage.
+Ian McKellen On Stage is an engaging show and demands a great seat to fully appreciate all the nuances hidden in the performances and even the stage.
 Considering this, you should opt for seats in the middle of the stalls section.
 Usually the first few rows of the stalls would be recommended but given the greater-than-usual height of the stage, you would be better off with a seat in one of the central rows.
 The view from here is direct and clean, without any obstructions and the sound is also great.
 You can also opt for a middle seat in the second row of the dress circle for a premium view of the stage from a high vantage point.